holistic-stack/openscad-tree-sitter/src/lib/current-context.md

 ## Next Steps

-1. Implement real parsing logic for sphere primitive (TOP PRIORITY):
+1. ✅ Implement real parsing logic for sphere primitive (COMPLETED):
-   - Analyze the CST structure for sphere primitives using the debug tools
+   - ✅ Analyzed the CST structure for sphere primitives using the debug tools
-   - Create sphere-extractor.ts file to extract sphere parameters from CST nodes
+   - ✅ Created sphere-extractor.ts file to extract sphere parameters from CST nodes
-   - Implement createSphereNode method in PrimitiveVisitor
+   - ✅ Implemented createSphereNode method in PrimitiveVisitor
-   - Handle radius (r), diameter (d), and resolution parameters ($fn, $fa, $fs)
+   - ✅ Handled radius (r), diameter (d), and resolution parameters ($fn, $fa, $fs)
-   - Create sphere-extractor.test.ts to test the extractor directly
+   - ✅ Created sphere-extractor.test.ts to test the extractor directly
-   - Update sphere.test.ts to use proper testing approach (similar to cube.test.ts)
+   - ✅ Updated sphere.test.ts to use proper testing approach (similar to cube.test.ts)
-   - Ensure all sphere-related tests pass with the real implementation
+   - ✅ Ensured all sphere-related tests pass with the real implementation

-2. Implement real parsing logic for cylinder primitive (NEXT TASK):
+2. Implement real parsing logic for cylinder primitive (TOP PRIORITY):
    - Analyze the CST structure for cylinder primitives using the debug tools
    - Create cylinder-extractor.ts file to extract cylinder parameters from CST nodes
    - Implement createCylinderNode method in PrimitiveVisitor